bradenhelmer/LER-IR/README.md

 # LER-IR Compiler

-LER-IR is an frontenc compiler and MLIR dialect for optimizing redudancy across loops.
+LER-IR is an frontenc compiler and MLIR dialect for compiling LER notation into executables.
 It is based of the paper: [‘GLORE: Generalized Loop Redundancy Elimination upon LER-Notation’](https://research.csc.ncsu.edu/picture/publications/papers/oopsla17.pdf) (Shen, Ding 2017).

 ## Getting Started
 To get started with this project, ensure you have the following installed on your system: